solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     private static readonly string _collectionId = "TransactionCollection";
     ```

-    > We will use a different collection for the next section of the lab.
+    > We will use a different container for the next section of the lab.

 1. Locate the *using* block within the **Main** method and delete any existing code: